ag88/embtomcatwebdav/src/site/mark-pre/README.md

  `ipconfig` and on Linux `ip -4 add`.

 ![screenshot in a browser](web/UploadServlet.png "Upload servlet")
-Upload servlet on a desktop web browser
+Upload servlet on a desktop web browser showing the new upload servlet in download multiple files as zip view

 ![screenshot in a browser](web/UploadServPhone.jpg "Upload on a phone")
 Upload servlet on a phone web browser